FAQs for Executive back pay

 - Group 2:

-- non-executives who acted in executive positions between April 1, 2014 and March 31, 2018 and who were no longer acting executives on or after April 1, 2018
+- non-executives who acted in executive positions between April 1, 2014 and March 31, 2018 and who were no longer acting executives or active EXs on or after April 1, 2018

-- Departments not served by the Miramichi Pay Centre and who have their own Compensation Advisors can begin completing their salary revisions according to their own internal time
+Departments not served by the Miramichi Pay Centre and who have their own Compensation Advisors are completing their salary revisions according to their own internal timelines.
+Former Executives who ended their employment prior to April 1, 2018 in non-Pay Centre departments and have not received retroactive pay are encouraged to contact their former departments.

 Yes, since performance pay is calculated as a percentage of salary, your performance pay will be recalculated based on your revised salary on March 31 for each of the four cycles.